Jajasek/timeline/README.md

 `[timeline]` header.
 The following options are available (listed with their default values):
 - `MainFile = timeline.tln`: the file to open when `timeline` is invoked without arguments.
+When a relative path, it is relative to the working directory.
 - `FuzzySearchTolerance = 75`: the tolerance of the fuzzy matching during the filtering. `0` causes everything to match, `100` requires perfectly matching substring.
 - `Locale = C`: the locale to use when assigning weekdays to dates.
 See the documentation of `locale.setlocale()` for details.
+In particular, empty string means the user's default.
 - `FilterHistoryCount = 10`: the maximum number of filter results to store in the result cache.
 Values below `1` act like `1`.
 - `FilterHistorySize = 100000000`: the maximum number of bytes worth of files